-What is a joint Injection?
+What is steroid Injection?

-A common cause of a painful joint is synovitis (inflammation of the lining of the joint).
-It can be useful to inject corticosteroid and/or local anaesthetic medication directly into the joint or the so tissue next to a joint (this is often called a bursa) to reduce the inflammation and provide pain relief.
+A common cause of a painful joint is synovitis (inflammation of the lining of the joint) or adjacent soft tissue.
+It can be useful to inject corticosteroid and/or local anaesthetic medication directly into the joint or the soft tissue next to a joint (this is often called a bursa) to reduce the inflammation and provide pain relief.